 Listen to it during operation

 Run your dishwasher through a normal cycle and listen for anything unusual.
 If it is making grinding sounds or seems to be struggling more than normal, you may need to replace the drain pump and motor.
-When these components go bad, the machine will usually start making a humming or clicking noise, which will make it ineffective and prevent it from draining properly.
+When the drain pump and other components go bad, the machine will usually start making a humming or clicking noise, which will make it ineffective and prevent it from draining properly.
 Call a plumber when this occurs.

 Reset the cycle

 Though this was probably the first thing you tried, go ahead and try again to be sure it won’t work.
 Try hitting the cancel or reset button.
 If the dishwasher was interrupted in the middle of the cycle, it might not know what to do with all of the extra water.
 If there isn’t a visible button for canceling the cycle, look in your instruction manual, as there may be a series of buttons you have to push.